 The geofluid transfers heat to a second fluid.
 The second fluid worked in a closed cycle in the thermoelectric plant, operated from the boiler.

 Once cooled, the geothermal fluid was injected back underground.
-This technology allowed electricity generation from low-temperature sources and facilitated the diffusion of geothermal energy, even if less efficiently.
+This technology allowed electricity generation from low-temperature sources and facilitated the diffusion of geothermal energy even less efficiently.

 1973 to 1980

-The oil crisis began, and many countries started to look for renewable energy sources.
+The oil crisis began, and many countries sought renewable energy sources.
 By the 1980s, ground source heat pumps (GHP) began to gain popularity, reducing heating and cooling costs.

 In California, the Geysers geothermal plant set the world record for geothermal energy production, with a total installed capacity of 2,043 MW.